 In case you are wondering about the picture above, what is on the left side?
 Glad you asked, it is...click here and see...
 Nordlandslefse

 Keep the cake stored in a lined plastic container in the freezer.

-I love to sit by my computer and munch on a piece of Mor Monsen Cake with a cup of freshly brewed coffee.
+I love to sit by my laptop and munch on a piece of Mor Monsen Cake with a cup of freshly brewed coffee.
 Oh YUM.